kl1nton/4_MRCS_Bailey_Love/S2_Principles_of_Surgery.md

 For each of the patients described below, select the single most likely diagnosis from the options listed above.
 Each option may be used once, more than once or not at all.

 ### Q11
 A 34-year-old man presents with a firm lump in the right side of his neck just below the mandible.
 The lump measures 3 cm.
-The skin appears attached to the lump and there is a small punctum visible.
+The skin appears attached to the lump and there is a *small punctum visible*.
+#### Answer: E. Epidermal cyst - TRUE

 ### Q12
 A 25-year-old man has a small lump in the midline of his neck.
-The lump is non-tender and rises on protruding the tongue.
+The lump is non-tender and *rises on protruding the tongue*.
+#### Answer: C. Thyroglossal cyst - TRUE

 ### Q13
 A 33-year-old woman is referred by her GP with a 3 cm firm lump on the right side of her neck.
-The lump moves on swallowing but does not move on protruding the tongue.
+The *lump moves on swallowing* but does not move on protruding the tongue.
 Her mother had thyroid cancer.
+#### Answer: I. Multinodular goitre - TRUE

 ### Q14
-A 14-year-old girl presents with a 2 cm soft, fluctuant lump on the right side of her neck adjacent to the angle of the mandible.
-The lump transilluminates and is cystic on ultrasound.
+A 14-year-old girl presents with a 2 cm soft, fluctuant lump on the right *side of her neck* adjacent to the angle of the mandible.
+The lump *transilluminates* and is *cystic* on ultrasound.
+#### Answer: B. Branchial cyst - *FALSE*
+- Cystic Hygroma: lymphangioma which usually presents in childhood
+- Cystic Hygroma: typically occur in the neck and transilluminate

 ### Q15
 A 45-year-old man complains of an intermittent swelling that is sometimes painful on the left side of his face and upper jaw.
 He has linked it to meal times and tried different foods but there has been no improvement.
+#### Answer: F. Salivary gland calculus - TRUE

-## Q16-20: Diseases of the hepatobiliary system
+## Q16-20: Diseases of the hepatobiliary system - Ch3: The gallbladder and bile ducts, Ch64: The pancreas
 	A. Plain abdominal X-ray
 	B. Pelvic X-ray
 	C. Ultrasound scan